ConnectSDK/Connect-SDK-Android/README.md

    - android-support-v7-mediarouter
    - google-play-services_lib
 10. Click OK
-11. Select Project > Build Project
-12. The Connect-SDK-Android JAR file will be located in the bin folder

-###Link to your project
-1. Follow steps 1 thru 10 of `Build JAR File`
-2. Right-click your project and select Properties
+11. Right-click your project and select Properties
-3. In the Library pane of the Android tab, add the Connect-SDK-Android project
+12. In the Library pane of the Android tab, add the Connect-SDK-Android project

 ##Contact
 * Twitter [@ConnectSDK](https://www.twitter.com/ConnectSDK)